sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Works when you are not near your Mac
 - Much faster
 - Opens links on your Mac in the background
-- AirDrop sometimes refuses to work.
-This always works.
+- AirDrop sometimes refuses to work; this always works.

 #### How is it better than iCloud Tabs? {#icloud-tabs}